AOBA-VELOX 4 [NTU]

 The AOBE-VELOX-4 mission is a joint Singaporean and Japanese nanosatellite mission by Nanyang Technological University, Singapore and the Kyushu Institute of Technology (Kyutech) to develop and orbit a 2U CubeSat in low Earth’s orbit (LEO) for technology demonstration and to observe Lunar Horizon Glow.

-The satellite will capture images of the horizon while passing from day side to night side and to capture Earth night view image via low-light camera.
+The satellite captures images of the horizon while passing from day side to night side and to capture Earth night view image via low-light camera.
 For observation of Lunar Horizon Glow, it needs to orient a camera toward the limb before sunrise or after sun-set.
 Attitude control and 2 axis stabilization is needed to orient a satellite toward the limb.

 |Type / Application:||Technology|